Preston's Here for Humanity are offering free pack lunches this half term to help struggling families

 Helping with the lunch bag packing and distribution will be Ashton-on Ribble councillors Nweeda Khan and Council Leader Matthew Brown, but the charity also hope to have a local councillor on hand each day to offer support and advice to parents as they are collecting.

-Here for Humanity say that the scheme is aimed at free school meal children but also for "the forgotten families who are self employed yet have no work due to the pandemic or have reduced hours, or even people who have to take unpaid week of work due to the holidays."
+Here for Humanity say that the scheme is aimed at free school meal children but also for "the forgotten families" who are self employed yet have no work or reduced hours due to the pandemic, or people who have to take an unpaid week off work due to the holidays.

 There is no need to apply and whilst the scheme is open to anyone, Here For Humanity ask that it is not used by people who would not feel the benefit.